• Learning Center

 What is customer advocacy?

-Customer advocacy is when satisfied customers actively support and promote a brand by recommending it, sharing positive service experiences, and influencing others based on trust.
+Customer advocacy is when satisfied customers actively recommend, review, and promote a brand because they trust a product and the overall service experiences.

-To maximize its impact, companies can encourage customer advocacy by nurturing strong customer relations and creating opportunities for engagement and feedback.
+Companies can strengthen customer advocacy by nurturing strong customer relationships and creating opportunities for engagement, feedback, and ongoing interaction.

 Who is a customer advocate?

-A customer advocate is a person who willingly shares their positive brand experience with others.
+A customer advocate is a customer who willingly supports and promotes a brand by sharing recommendations, insights, and experiences with others.

 Why is customer advocacy important?